-- 3.3.
+3.3.
 Traffic areas = areas of an event venue where visitors move to and from the various programme points and sections, e.g., corridors, stairs, and emergency escape routes.
-In these areas, the event organiser shall require visitors to observe the distancing and hygiene recommendations of the Robert Koch Institute (RKI) generally valid at the time of the event. - 3.4.
-Special areas = entrance, admission, accreditation, and cloakroom areas as well as areas for smokers.
+In these areas, the event organiser shall require visitors to observe the distancing and hygiene recommendations of the Robert Koch Institute (RKI) generally validat the time of the event.

+- 3.4.
+Special areas = entrance, admission, accreditation, cloakroom, waiting areas, test stations for point-of-care (PoC) rapid antigen tests, areas for smokers.
 Additional measures are required here to ensure a minimum distance of 150 cm is maintained at all times.
 Such measures include access flow management by security guards and stewards and/or the requisite 'technical' equipment (floor markings, room partitions, automated gate systems or other pedestrian flow systems to control access, signal light systems, etc.). - 3.5.
 As far as possible given the available space, the event moderators and performers (artists, musicians, talk show guests, etc.) must be assigned separate and marked dressing rooms/spaces. - 3.6.
-In accordance with Section 2, Para.
-1, Nr.
-7 of the Containment Measures Ordinance events may only be held where adequate indoor ventilation is ensured.
-Air conditioning units are to be permanently switched from circulation to full fresh air mode.
-In all rooms with air conditioning, the devices are to run on the maximum setting for full fresh air.
-To ensure aerosols are minimised, rooms are to be thoroughly aired at regular intervals on a needs basis. - 3.7.
-Avoid whirling up air that has been breathed since this may include aerosolized particles.
+Events are to take place in spaces where adequate ventilation is ensured.
+The aim is to exchange the room air and provide a continual and defined supply of fresh air to the event spaces and rooms, including production offices, catering areas, sanitary facilities, etc. Existing ventilation/air conditioning systems are to be operated where possible with fresh air and circulating air is to be avoided.